ocelhay/como/README.md

 - Install [XCode 11 from the Mac App Store.](https://developer.apple.com/xcode/resources/).
 - check your macOS version (From the Apple menu  in the corner of your screen, choose About This Mac.
 You'll see the macOS name, such as macOS Mojave, followed by its version number.)
 - Go to https://github.com/fxcoudert/gfortran-for-macOS/releases, identify your macOS version, click on the corresponding **> Assets** in the page and download the .dmg (e.g. gfortran-8.2-Mojave.dmg)
-- Install the .dmg and restart your machine
+- Run the installer and restart your machine

 Once the C/C++ compiler has been installed: